NimraHaq/Practice/README.md

 If I made change in more than 1 files, and didn't add in the stagging area by add command, and now I want to undo the changes, I can use _git checkout -- ._ It would undo all the changes made in all the files.

+If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo+commit undo by revert command   _git revert {commitID}_

-If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo by revert command   _git revert {commitID}_
+If I made a change in the file, added it to the stagging area, commited it, then the committed change can be undo by revert command   _git revert -n {commitID}_  Then you would have to explicitly commit the undo change.